Efficient Memory Tiering in a Virtual Machine: Evaluation

-In the previous section, we demonstrated that \mname significantly reduces DRAM usage without impacting applications' performance.
-In this section, we measure the efficacy of \mname in a multi-tenant scenario when multiple VMs are hosted on a single host machine.
-In such a setting, DRAM memory used by one VM will impact the performance of other VMs as their LLC misses will be served from the NVMM.
-However, as \mname reduces the DRAM usage, it results in a performance improvement across multiple VMs.
-We configure multiple guests (each hosting one Redis workload with Memtier) on the same host to simulate a DRAM-constrained environment.
+In this section, we measure the efficacy of \mname in a multi-tenant scenario in a \nearmemory pressure setting.
+In such a setting, \nearmemory used by one guest can impact the performance of other guests.
+We configure multiple guests (each hosting one Redis workload with Memtier) on the same host to simulate DRAM pressure.
+We configure guests to prefer \nearmemory first and use \farmemory if additional memory is required.